Safeguarding Policyholders Personal Information

 - other insurance industry bodies which may help resolve a dispute between us and you, or between us, you and a third party.

-If you think that we have breached the Privacy Act or the privacy principles outlined here, we ask that you contact the DSH Insurance State Manager at your capital city office of the Department of Veterans' Affairs (DVA).
+If you think that we have breached the Privacy Act, we ask that you contact the DSH Insurance State Manager at your capital city office of the Department of Veterans' Affairs (DVA).
 He or she will ask you to write to us outlining your concerns.

 We will investigate all complaints and get back to you within 15 business days.
 If we agree that the concern is justified, we will resolve it immediately.
 If appropriate, we will change our policies and our operations so that we continue to provide you with the highest standard of service and customer care.